chombo-discharge/chombo-discharge/doc/sphinx/source/Visualization.rst

 Visualization
 =============

-`PlasmaC` output files are written to HDF5 files in the format ``<simulation_name>.step#.dimension.hdf5`` and the files will be written to the directory specified by :ref:`plasma_engine` runtime parameters.
+`PlasmaC` output files are written to HDF5 files in the format ``<simulation_name>.step#.dimension.hdf5`` and the files will be written to the directory specified by :ref:`Chap:driver` runtime parameters.
 Currently, we have only used VisIt for visualizing the plot files.